 Yes, NRL Fantasy got off to a disappointing start to the season.
 Yes, there are still some problems that the game developers are working around the clock to fix, but on the positive side the majority of the weekend's issues have been sorted out and there is now an extra $20,000 major prize up for grabs for a second Fantasy competition, starting in Round 4.

 The other major positive to take out of the week is the simple fact that footy is back.
 Greg Inglis lit up ANZ Stadium last Thursday with a superb hat-trick, rookies like Manu "Chairman" Ma'u made their presence known (particularly to Fantasy coaches), and Albert Kelly scored a length-of-the-field intercept try on the way to the top Fantasy score of Round 1.

 Cheapies like Ma'u, Tinirau Arona, Daniel Holdsworth, Michael Dobson and Nathan Peats (who is out of action this week) all scored strongly first up, while Cowboys talisman Johnathan Thurston, Eels winger Semi Radradra, Dragons pair Tyson Frizell and Gareth Widdop and re-signed Melbourne skipper Cameron Smith all joined Kelly and Inglis as Fantasy's top-scorers after one week of the season.

 So which trades should you make this week?
-Here are some answers to a few of this week's biggest Holden NRL Fantasy
+Here are some answers to a few of this week's biggest Holden NRL Fantasy questions.

 From Pravin Chanmugam